freeskylier/lier/Questions-and-Answers.md

 ### <a name="kscope"/> How does Lantern distribute information about proxies?
 Lantern uses an algorithm called Kaleidoscope to distribute information about proxies.
 More information is available at Lantern's separate Kaleidoscope library implementation [here](https://github.com/getlantern/kaleidoscope).
 The core idea behind Kaleidoscope is to distribute information through a trust network in a limited manner such that no single actor on the trust network can enumerate all information distributed even if the trust network is compromised.

-### <a name="hackers"/> Will Lantern make my computer vulnerable to hackers?
-Lantern takes a number of precautions to make sure users are safe.
-First, Lantern does not allow any external computers to access your hard drive.
-Instead, Lantern simply acts as a conduit for your trusted contacts, relaying their requests to web pages on the open Internet as well as the replies from those web pages.
-External users have no access to your computer itself.
-Lantern also requires what's called mutual authentication for all connections, requiring that anyone connecting through you to the open Internet is someone you have a cryptographic key for, so someone who has learned about your computer through either being a trusted contact directly or through one of your trusted contacts.
-This ensures that not just anyone can connect to you through Lantern, but only people in your extended Lantern social network.

 ### <a name="performance"/> How will running Lantern affect performance on my computer?

 Lantern's goal is to be as lightweight and unobtrusive as possible.
 In Get Access